Who are you?

 Can we come out to the nursery?

 The answer at present is “No”, the reason chiefly being that we are generally much too busy growing and caring for the plants to host drop-in customers.
-(We all love to chat, which means everything stops when a visitor drops in.)
-It’s also very hit-and-miss whether someone is here throughout the day, as we are often off-site at the Friday-Saturday-Sunday Farmers’ Markets we attend.
+We all love to chat, which means everything stops when a visitor drops in.

 This said, we are still very much intending to one day open up an on-farm retail space, to be open during the spring and fall planting seasons.
 The spot is cleared, the plans are simmering… We would then have to step back on our Farmers’ Market attendance, so it’s a bit of a catch-22.